progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The double-dot syntax is useful as a shorthand; but perhaps you want to specify more than two branches to indicate your revision, such as seeing what commits are in any of several branches that aren’t in the branch you’re currently on.
 Git allows you to do this by using either the `^` character or `-\-not` before any reference from which you don’t want to see reachable commits.
 Thus these three commands are equivalent:-->

-Die Zwei-Punkte Syntax ist eine nützliche Abkürzung, aber möglicherweise willst Du mehr als nur zwei Branches angeben, um z.B. herauszufinden, welche Commits in einem beliebigen anderen Branch enthalten sind, ausgenommen in demjenigen, auf dem Du dich gerade befindest.
+Die Zwei-Punkte Syntax ist eine nützliche Abkürzung, aber möglicherweise willst Du mehr als nur zwei Branches angeben, um z.B. herauszufinden, welche Commits in einem beliebigen anderen Branch enthalten sind, ausgenommen in demjenigen, auf dem Du Dich gerade befindest.
 Dazu kannst Du in Git das `^` Zeichen oder `--not` verwenden, um Commits auszuschließen, die von den angegebenen Referenzen aus erreichbar sind.
 D.h., die folgenden drei Befehle sind äquivalent:

 	$ git log refA..refB
 	$ git log ^refA refB